ruimmpires/Random/RF433_to_WiFi/README.md

 * How does it work:
  0. setup
   - imports RCSwitch.h, a library to manage these RF433 devices
-  - defines the optional parameters of the RCSwitch, which a left as default
+  - defines the optional parameters of the RCSwitch, which I left as default:
     -   setPulseLength
     -   setProtocol (1)
     -   setRepeatTransmit
   - defines the tx and rx pins in the ESP
   - defines the internal led as output
+ Loop:
  1. disables internal led
  2. listens
  3. sends